captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-Do I really need to say it?….
-Okay.
+Do I really need to say it?… Okay.
 You gotta drop this civil suit and settle, Walter.

 ---